CDAT/cdms/docs/source/manual/cdms_1.rst

 -  Square brackets represent the slice operator.
 Indexing starts at 0, so ``u[0]`` selects from variable ``u`` for the first timepoint.
 The result of this slice operation is another variable.
-The slice operator can be multidimensional, and follows the syntax of Numeric Python arrays.
+The slice operator can be multidimensional, and follows the syntax of Numpy Python arrays.
 In this example, ``u[0:10,:,1]`` would retrieve data for the first ten timepoints, at all latitudes, for the second longitude.